-14. Distract them during take-off/landing
+18. Distract them during take-off/landing

 19. Don't pull out all your tricks at once!

 Diyana's method of handling this?
-Making sure to pull out only one toy/treat/activity at a time, so her son can fully exhaust the entertainment time derived from each item.
-She also makes use of items that already in the plane, especially during take-off and landing - her son can be kept occupied with things as the such as the seatbelt buckle, window shutter, and the in-flight magazine ?)
+To make sure to pull out only one toy/treat/activity at a time, so her son can fully exhaust the entertainment time derived from each item.
+She also makes use of items that are already in the plane, especially during take-off and landing - her son can be kept occupied with things such as the seatbelt buckle, window shutter, and the in-flight magazine).

 20. Taking breaks to walk around

 At some point or another, kids (especially those in pre-toddler or toddler age) will get fidgety and restless during the flight (let's face it, we do too!
-We just don't make it known to the world ?).
+We just don't make it known to the world.).
 If that's the case, you can try taking breaks to get up and let your child walk around and get some movement in.